 By DK on Jun 21, 2010

 I try to incorporate as many different varieties of vegetables as I can, in a day to day meal.
 I also love to add as many colors as possible.
 The colors not only add to the vibrancy of the dish but they also denote the type of nutrition that particular vegetable is rich in.
 So more the colors, better it is for you.
-I also find that adding color helps the food go down way lot easier with finicky eaters.
-Sometimes, attractive presentation and appearance do act as a main catalyst.
-I am always little hesitant to buy vegetables in large amounts - yes, can't help myself when I see beautiful vegetables - but when I do go overboard, the end of the week is a disaster when I see the wilting vegetables.
-So I tend to buy those vegetables, which I can easily use, in my day to day cooking, in bulk.
+I tend to buy those vegetables that I can easily use in my day to day cooking in bulk.
 Like these Baby bell peppers.

 Prep Time: Under 15 min